SchrodingerZhu/area-exam-survey/writing/reuse.typ

 Rc::reuse_or_alloc(token, Cons(qux, Nil))
 ```
 ]
 While this code captures the reuse opportunity, it introduces another problem.
 That is, even though the memory associated with `bar` may have already become available for reuse before calling `quux`, it is not released during the entire execution of `quux`.
-In the worst-case scenario, this could result in a continuous increase in heap usage, especially if quux is a long-running operation or if similar patterns are prevalent throughout the codebase, leading to inefficient memory utilization.
+In the worst-case scenario, this could result in a continuous increase in heap usage, especially if quux is a recursion or if similar patterns are prevalent throughout the codebase, leading to inefficient memory utilization.

 @frame-limited believes that problems mentioned above fundamentally stem from a disregard for liveness in reuse analysis.
-The reuse analysis pass already acquire essential information of the liveness of objects.
-Hence, the reuse decisions  decisions should be more closely aligned with this liveness data.
+The reuse analysis pass already acquire essential information of objects' liveness.
+Hence, the reuse decisions should be more closely aligned with the live range of objects.
 As shown in @analysis-flow, the proposed algorithm leverages liveness information to pinpoint the frontier where a managed object is used for the last time.
 Drops are inserted to such sites.
 In this way, if the ownership of an object is passed to another function, neither `drop()` nor `clone()` will be added, avoiding the problem in `quux(bar.clone())`.
 To achieve memory reuse, a `drop()` in this case, will always generate a reuse token carried by the context.
 Going along the control flow, if there is an allocation that is feasible to reuse memory resource carried within the context, the reuse token will be assigned to the allocation.
 Conversely, if there is no possible memory reuse, an additional `free()` operation will be inserted to clean up any surplus tokens.

 #let analysis-flow = {
 import fletcher.shapes: diamond